cantoniouwaymore/emailgateway/Single-Email package notifications/README.md

 ### Prerequisites

-Before sending emails, ensure your email gateway is configured with Routee:
+Before sending emails, ensure your Waymore Transactional Emails Service is configured with Routee:

 1. **Set up Routee credentials** in your `.env` file:
    ```bash